LAST REVIEWED Nov 16 2021 20 MIN READ

 A company can have a profit-sharing plan along with other retirement plans.

-Many employers like that they can change how much they contribute each year.
+Employers can change how much they contribute each year.

-Many business owners use profit-sharing as a great way to save on corporate taxes, especially small business owners.
+Businesses can save on corporate taxes, especially small business owners.

 Profit-sharing income helps employees prepare for retirement.

-Profit-sharing plans allow for employer contributions only; an employee can’t contribute.
+Stand-alone profit-sharing plans allow for employer contributions only; an employee can’t contribute.

 Have you decided to hire a financial institution or retirement plan professional to help with setting up and running the plan?